How to Become a Fire Investigator – In 5 Steps

 It will take about two years to gain all the knowledge needed to be a successful Fire Investigator.

-Training can be given through your local fire department, community college, or other learning facilities that are accredited.
+Training can be given through your local fire department, community college, or other accredited learning facilities that are accredited.

 Within this time, you’ll learn how to discover where fires have started, why they started, and even deduce if someone started them maliciously.